US moves to recover stolen 1MDB funds; Malaysia govt replies

 After review, the AGC said it found no crime was committed by 1MDB.
 However, there is still an ongoing investigation by the Royal Malaysia Police.

-The AGC, however, expressed its strong concerns at insinuations made against the Prime Minister of criminal wrongdoing, saying at no point in the civil claims was the Prime Minister named as a defendant or has been alleged to have committed any wrongdoing.
+The AGC expressed its strong concerns at insinuations made against the Prime Minister of criminal wrongdoing, saying at no point in the civil claims was the Prime Minister named as a defendant or has been alleged to have committed any wrongdoing.

 "To date, AGC has yet to receive any request from DoJ to obtain any information or evidence.
 However, we would welcome such a request in line with our commitment to international cooperation and the fight against money laundering."